-For information about SIP addresses, see .
+For information about SIP addresses, see Session Initiation Protocol (SIP) on page 50.

 5. Select the SIP account to call from.

 Availability options are defined in System > Events > Schedules.

 6. Choose the contact's Availability.
 If there's a call when the contact isn't available, the call gets canceled unless a there's a fallback contact.